sameer/python-openzwave-sniffer/README.md

 ### Error in manager callback: KeyError: 'valueid'
 If you're seeing this, there was an error in configuring the network properly.
 It's best to re-download/re-clone this repo and run it from there, or alternatively delete all the new files.

+### Stuck in state "Topology loaded"
+This has happened to me several times -- usually, the issue is that you're running the network for the first time and the stick is waiting for something (not sure what).
+The solution tends to be to press the button on each of the sensors once.